-In the 22nd June this year the Observer published a useful article by Will Hutton containing some useful facts and perspective on taxation in the UK.
+In the 22nd June this year the Observer published an article by Will Hutton containing some useful facts and perspective on taxation in the UK.
 This is a summary (published without his permission, but I hope he won’t mind.
-I have tried to put information from the article in bold type, and my own minor interpolations in ordinary type
+I have tried to put information from the article in bold type, and my own minor interpolations in ordinary type.)

 1.Next year (2026) the UK’s tax take as a share of GDP will rise to its highest level in 70 years.
 The right-wing press will have a field-day flaunting this as speculation in the next few months continues about almost inevitable need to increase the present level.
 This post is written in the hope of encouraging a more informed debate.